 The Symons Award for Excellence in Teaching recognizes faculty and staff members who stand out from others in encouraging learning, bring unique experiences to the teaching space, challenge students to do their best work, serve as inspiration for students, and demonstrate exemplary concern for students.
-Full-time or part-time faculty and staff who are employed as of the closing date of nominations are eligible for nomination.
+Full-time or part-time faculty and staff who were employed as of July 1, 2022 are eligible for nomination.
 Self-nominations are not accepted.
 This award can only be received once; previous recipients are ineligible for nomination.

 How to nominate:

 Complete the "Nominator Information" and the "Candidate Information" sections on the Nomination Form, open December 20, 2023- January 31, 2024 at 4:00pm.
 Tell the story!
 Complete the "Candidate Qualifications" section by providing specific examples of how/why your candidate should be considered for the Award.